 FREQUENTLY ASKED QUESTIONS

-How do I know my ticket is a winning ticket?
+How do I know if I have a winning ticket?

 Online and instant tickets can be validated at Lottery retailers